Color management

-Parts of this technology are implemented in the operating system (OS), helper libraries, the application, and devices.
+Parts of color management are implemented in the operating system (OS), helper libraries, the application, and devices.
+The type of color profile that is typically used is called an ICC profile.
 A cross-platform view of color management is the use of an ICC-compatible color management system.
 The International Color Consortium (ICC) is an industry consortium that has defined: